-Forest & Bird's Tauranga Branch has more than 700 members and covers the area from Te Puke to Waihi, bordering on the Waikato.
+Forest & Bird's Tauranga Branch covers the area from Te Puke to Waihi, bordering on the Waikato.

-As a Committee, we are always open to meeting members who would like to participate and be part of the group, or even just learn more.
+The committee are always open to meeting members who would like to participate and be part of the group, or even just learn more.
 We need people interested in trapping, baiting, weed pulling, admin and making submissions on national and local issues.

 Aongatete Forest Restoration Project

-The Aongatete Forest Restoration Project volunteer group is conserving 280 hectares of native forest in the Kaimai-Mamaku Conservation Park, between Tauranga and Katikati.
+The Aongatete Forest Restoration Project volunteer group is conserving over 500 hectares of native forest in the Kaimai Mamaku Conservation Park, between Tauranga and Katikati.
 This project is currently in expansion mode and we are always pleased to meet new volunteers who would like to get involved to protect and restore our native forest.

 To find out more, visit the Aongatete Forest Restoration Project page on the branch home page.